ludykraks/Gold/src/blog/order-amazon-ghana.md

        But for that, delivery is really fast.
 Post Covid lockdown, AmazonShipping practically takes 2 weeks to delivery to Ghana.</p>
       <p>So...</p>
-      <h3>How do you start placing your order via Amazon?</h3>
+      <h3>How do you start placing your order via Amazon Ghana?</h3>
-      <p>You will need a shipping address (your location), phone number and a debit
+      <p>You will need a shipping address (your location), phone number and a debit or credit (VISA / MasterCard)
       card to complete this process.</p>

   <p>1.
 Visit the <a href="https://amazon.com" rel="noopener">Amazon US